-Running physical events can be a very expensive undertaking, so many businesses are turning to webinars as an alternative.
+Running safe, in-person events can be an expensive and taxing undertaking, so many businesses are turning to webinars as a powerful marketing tool.

-Why exactly are you hosting a webinar?
-What goals do you aim to achieve through the webinar?
+Why are you hosting a webinar?
+What goals do you aim to achieve through it?
 For example, you might want to: